 |B2: Core Service - -- Students demonstrate academic excellence in learning.|

-Target #1: Structured experiential learning: the UAS target for FY20 is 0.29 in the ratio of students participating in structured experiential learning to the full-time equivalent of endorsement-, certificate-, and degree-seeking students.
+Target #1: Structured experiential learning: the UAS FY19 ratio of students participating in structured experiential learning to the full-time equivalent of endorsement-, certificate-, and degree-seeking students was .30

 Analysis of results and challenges: Students participate in a wide variety of structured experiential learning, such as student-led radio programming, student government, and undergraduate research conducted outside the classroom.
 One example, the Undergraduate Research and Creative Activity (URECA) awards, were developed to enhance opportunities for undergraduate students in all disciplines to work directly with faculty on projects involving active, engaged learning.

 One quantifiable indicator for the broader array of opportunities is the number of students enrolled in internships, practica, and individual research courses compared to the number of endorsement-, certificate-, and degree-seeking student full-time equivalent.
 The metric provides context on the participation and engagement of students at UAS.
-In FY18, the UAS ratio was 0.27 compared with an average from FY14-FY17 of 0.24.
+In FY19, the UAS ratio was 0.30 compared with an average from FY15-FY18 of 0.25.

 |C: Result - COMMUNITY ENGAGEMENT.
 Provide programs and services that connect with local, state, national, and international entities on programs, events, services and research that respond to the economic, environmental, social, and cultural needs and resources of|

-Target #1: Non-credit instructional activity: the UAS target for FY20 is 1,150 non-credit instructional units.
+Target #1: Non-credit instructional activity: the UAS FY19 non-credit instructional units was 530

 Analysis of results and challenges: The measurement of non-credit instructional activity is based on contact hours, where 10 contact hours represents one non-credit instructional unit.
 The provision of non-credit instructional activity is related to introductory workforce development training and expands UAS’ engagement with the community.